 - Old products that have been written off

-If your charity, community group, college or school would like to find out more, get in touch with us.
+If your charity, community group, college or school would like to find out more, please get in touch with us.
 We will add your details to our database of community groups.
 When a B&Q store has something to donate, they will use this list to get in touch with groups in their area.

 We expect that materials donated will not be sold on – and that the group collecting will take responsibility for responsible disposal if necessary.